California set to become 2nd state to OK rules for turning wastewater into drinking water – KION546

 “Water is so precious in California.
 It is important that we use it more than once,” said Jennifer West, managing director of WateReuse California, a group advocating for recycled water.

 California has been using recycled wastewater for decades.
-The minor league hockey team Ontario Reign has used it to make ice for its rink.
-Soda Springs Ski Resort has used it to make snow.
-And farmers use it to water their crops.
+The Ontario Reign minor league hockey team has used it to make ice for its rink in Southern California.
+Soda Springs Ski Resort near Lake Tahoe has used it to make snow.
+And farmers in the Central Valley, where much of the nation’s vegetables, fruits and nuts are grown, use it to water their crops.

 But it hasn’t been used directly for drinking water.
 Orange County operates a large water purification system that recycles wastewater and then uses it to refill underground aquifers.
 The water mingles with the groundwater for months before being pumped up and used for drinking water again.